-During Middle Kamakura Period, there are three main groups among Yamashiro Den.
-They are Ayano-Koji (綾小路) group, Awataguchi (粟田口) group, and Rai (来) group.
+During the Middle Kamakura period, there were three main groups among the Yamashiro Den.
+They are Ayano-koji (綾小路) group, Awataguchi (粟田口) group, and Rai (来) group.

 When we refer to a certain group, we say, “xxx ha”, “xxx ippa “, or “xxx ichimon “.
 We use those three words interchangeably.
-For example, we say Ayano-Koji ichimon, indicate Ayano-Koji group.
+They all basically mean a “group”.
+For example, we say Ayano-koji Ippa, means Ayano-koji group.

-Sugata (shape or figure) ———- In general, gentle or graceful Kyo-zori shape.
-The difference between the width of the Yokote line and the width of Machi is not much.
+- Sugata (shape) —————- In general, gentle or graceful Kyo-zori shape.
+The difference between the width of the yokote line and machi is not much.
 The sword is slender yet thick.
 Small Kissaki

-Hamon ———- Nie base with Ko-choji (small clove shape) and Ko-midare (small irregular).
-Small Inazuma and Kinzuji.
-Double Ko-choji appears.
+- Hamon ————————– Nie base with Ko-choji (small clove shape) and Ko-midare (small irregular).
+Small inazuma (lightning like line) and Kin-zuji (golden streak) may show.
+Double Ko-choji (two Ko-choji side by side) may appears.

-Boshi (tip area) ———- Ko-maru (small round), Yakizume (refer to the illustration below), and Kaen (flame like shape)
+- Boshi (tempered line at tip area) ——————Ko-maru (small round), Yakizume (refer to the illustration below), and Kaen (flame like pattern)

-Jitetsu ———- Small wood grain with a little Masame (straight grain) Ji-nie shows.
+- Ji-hada ————– Small wood grain with a little Masame (straight grain) Ji-nie shows.

-Many swordsmiths of Awataguchi group (or Awataguchi Ichimon) received the honor as the Goban Kaji from Gotoba Joko (Emperor Gotoba 後鳥羽上皇 ).
-In general, their typical characteristic is as follows.
+Many swordsmiths from Awataguchi Ichimon (group) received the honor of the Goban Kaji (meaning top swordsmith) from Gotoba Joko (Emperor Gotoba 後鳥羽上皇 ).
+Their general characteristic is as follows.

 Maru-dome (rounded end) Kaku-dome (square) Kakinagashi

-Hamon ———- The slightly wider tempered line at the bottom then the narrow tempered line at the top.
-Nie base (this is called Nie honni).
-Straight tempered line, straight-tempered line mixed with Ko-Choji (small clove) or Ko-Choji.
-Sometimes wide straight line mixed with Choji.
-Awataguchi Nie appearance.
-Awataguchi Nie means fine, deep and sharp shiny Nie around tempered line area.
-Fine Inazuma (lightning) and Kinsuji (golden streak) appearance.
+- Hamon ————— The slightly wider tempered line at the bottom then becomes narrow tempered line at the top.
+Nie base (this is called Nie-hon’i).
+Straight tempered line mixed with Ko-choji (small clove) or wide straight line mixed with choji.
+Awataguchi-nie appears.
+Awataguchi-nie means fine, deep and sharp shiny Nie around tempered line area.
+Fine Inazuma (lightning-like line) and Kinsuji (golden streak) appears.

-Boshi (tip area) ———- Ko-maru (small round) or O-maru (large round) both return is sharrow.
-Yakizume, Nie Kuzure, and Kaen (flame).Yubashiri
+- Boshi (tempered line at the tip area) ————- Ko-maru (small round) or O-maru (large round).
+The return is sharrow.
+Yakizume, Nie Kuzure, and Kaen (flame)

 Yakizume O-maru Ko-maru Yakikuzure

-A general characteristic of Rai Kuniyuki and Kunitoshi is as follows.
-However, each sword has its own different characteristic.
+A general characteristic of Rai group is as follows.
+However, each swordsmith has own characteristics.

-Sugata (shape or figure) ———- Gracefull with dignity.
+- Sugata (shape) ———— Graceful with dignity.
 Thick body.
 Rai made Ikubi Kissaki.

-Hamon ———- Nie base.
-Suguha (straight), wide suguha, ko-midare (small irregular), and choji (clove).
-Sometimes large choji at the lower part and narrow suguha at the top.
-Inazuma and Kinsuji appear around yokote area.
+- Hamon —————— Nie base.
+Suguha (straight).
+Wide suguha with Ko-midare (small irregular) and Choji (clove).
+Sometimes large Choji at the lower part and narrow Suguha at the top.
+Inazuma and Kin-suji appears around Yokote area.

-Jitetsu ———– Finely forged Itame (small wood grain) sometimes mixed with masame (parallel grain).
+- Ji-hada –———– Finely forged Itame (small wood grain) sometimes mixed with Masame (parallel grain).
 Fine Nie.
-Rai group sporadically shows Yowai Tetsu which means weak surface.
-This may be the core iron.
+Rai group sporadically shows Yowai Tetsu (weak surface) which may be a core iron.